Top 10 Ports in Terms of Container Traffic

 8. Port of Qingdao – China

-Established in 1892, the Port of Qingdao has grown to become one of the busiest ports in the world with a container throughput of 19.3 million TEU.
-It is located in the Yellow Sea, Qingdao, Shandong Province, China, and lies at coordinates N 36° 03′ 23.79″ – E 120° 19′ 12.27″.
+The Port of Qingdao, established in 1892, is one of the busiest container ports in the world, having a throughput of 19.3 million TEU.
+It is located at the Yellow Sea, Qingdao, Shandong Province in China, and lies at the coordinates N 36° 03′ 23.79″ – E 120° 19′ 12.27″.
 This port is owned by the Qingdao Qianwan Container Terminal Company Ltd and managed by the Qingdao Port Authorities.
-It consists of 34 major ports and over 2000 minor ports.
+It has a total of 34 major ports and more than 2000 minor ports.

 • Dagang port area